codeadict/ex-purple-tiger/README.md

 crypto addresses, UUIDs, or any complex string of characters that needs to be displayed in a user interface.

+Original idea and implementation based on [angry-purple-tiger](https://github.com/helium/angry-purple-tiger) from  Helium Systems, Inc.
+Thanks to them for comming up with such a fun library.

 **TODO** Release initial version.

 ## Installation